Inria-Empenn/anima.github.io/community/index.md

 order: 4
 ---

-Anima would not have been developed without the constant support of our institutions.
-Thanks to them !
+Anima, both main code and scripts, would not have been developed without the constant support of our institutions.
+Thanks to all of them !

 * [CNRS](https://www.cnrs.fr) and particularly the [IRISA](https://www.irisa.fr)
 * [Inria](https://www.inria.fr) and particularly [Inria Rennes](https://www.inria.fr/rennes)